nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 </Project>
 ```
-or later version maybe.
 We can then change `Program.cs` to:
 ```csharp
 N();
 ```